-Although under Section 5B(2) nonjudge candidates seeking appointment to judicial office are permitted during candidacy to retain office in a political organization, attend political gatherings and pay ordinary dues and assessments, they remain subject to other provisions of this Code during candidacy.
+Although under Section 5B(2) non-judge candidates seeking appointment to judicial office are permitted during candidacy to retain office in a political organization, attend political gatherings and pay ordinary dues and assessments, they remain subject to other provisions of this Code during candidacy.
 See Sections 5B(1), 5B(2)(a), 5E and Application Section.

-C. Judges and Candidates Subject to Public Election.
+- C. Judges and Candidates Subject to Public Election. - (1) A judge or a candidate\ subject to public election\ may, except as provided by law:

-- (1) A judge or a candidate\ subject to public election\ may, except as provided by law:\ - (a) at any time - (i) purchase tickets for and attend political gatherings: (Section 5C(1)(a)(ii) effective until the effective date of the repeal of § 12-9-2) - (ii) identify himself or herself as a member of a political party;\ (Section 5C(1)(a)(ii) effective upon the effective date of the repeal of § 12-9-2) - (ii) identify himself or herself as a member of a political party; - (iii) contribute to a political organization\ or candidate and, - (iv) speak to gatherings on his or her own behalf; - (b) when a candidate for election - (i) appear in newspaper, television and other media advertisements supporting his or her candidacy: - (ii) distribute pamphlets and other promotional campaign literature supporting his or her candidacy; and - (iii) publicly endorse or publicly oppose other candidates for the same judicial office in a public election in which the judge or judicial candidate is running.
+(a) at any time

+- (i) purchase tickets for and attend political gatherings: - (ii) identify himself or herself as a member of a political party for voting purposes only; and

+(iii) contribute to a political organization\ [or candidate];

+(b) when a candidate for election

+- (i) speaks to gatherings on his or her own behalf; - (ii) appears in newspaper, television and other media advertisements supporting his or her candidacy:

+(iii) distributes pamphlets and other promotional campaign literature supporting his or her candidacy; and

+(iv) publicly endorses or publicly opposes other candidates for the same judicial office in a public election in which the judge or judicial candidate is running.

-Section 5C(1) permits judges subject to election to be involved in certain political activity.
+Section 5C(1) permits judges subject to election to be involved in limited political activity.
 Section 5D, applicable solely to incumbent judges, would otherwise bar this activity.
-The conduct of a judicial campaign and the manner of presentation of any material in connection with a campaign for judicial office should comport with the dignity and integrity required of that office.
-(First paragraph of Section 5C(2) effective until the effective date of the repeal of § 12-9-2)